LEGO Racers: The structure and values of AI path files

 What are the k_2A, k_2B, k_2C and k_2D groups standing for?

 Frankly, I have no idea what these stand for.
 I tried changing the values, and removing them, but nothing extraordinary happened when I ran a race with an AI having these modified groups.
 Removing all these groups doesn't even seem to affect the AI path in any way, and the AI races fine without any errors showing up while racing.
 What I do know, is that the k_2A and k_2B groups share the same structure as the k_29 and k_28 groups, something you may have noticed already.
 The floatvalues under k_29 and k_28 are the same for all AI path files for a single track, whereas the floatvalues of the k_2A and k_2B groups are different for all AI path files for a single track.
 For example, the floatvalues under k_29 and k_28 are the same in these two files (from the same track folder): R1_F_0.RRB and R1_F_0.RRB.
 But the floatvalues under k_2A and k_2B are different in these two files (from the same track folder).
+It might be that the values under k_2A and k_2B denote the finishing position of an AI racer, the opposite of its startposition.

 The values under k_2C and k_2D are always an integer.
 But these integers are different for all AI path files for a single track as well.
+They might contain the race times of the AI in some way.

 What are the nodes (the k_27 group)?